Display Settings

 When policies change:

-• Train on material changes within reasonable time
+• Train on material changes within a reasonable time

 Triggered Training